GrowinScala/Flipper/README.md

 <dependency>
     <groupId>com.growin</groupId>
     <artifactId>flipper_2.12</artifactId>
-    <version>0.2</version>
+    <version>0.3</version>
 </dependency>
 ```

-For the most current version can access the [maven repository](https://mvnrepository.com/artifact/com.growin/flipper_2.12).
+For other versions you can access the [maven repository](https://mvnrepository.com/artifact/com.growin/flipper_2.12).
 There you will also find other ways of including Flipper into your project that aren't  SBT or Maven.

 <br/>